First Aid for Poisoning

 If a person is unconscious, having seizures, or having diffuculty breathing, call 911 right away.

 Call the Maryland Poison Center at 1-800-222-1222 after performing the following first aid.

 Poison on the Skin:

 Remove contaminated clothing and jewelry then rinse the skin with lukewarm (not hot) water for 10 minutes.

 Poison in the Eye:

-Flush the eye with lukewarm (not hot) water poured from a large glass two or three inches from the eye or from the faucet or shower.
+Flush the eye with lukewarm (not hot) water poured from a large glass two or three inches from the eye, or from the faucet or shower.
 Continue flushing the eye for 15 minutes.
 Have the person blink as much as possible while flushing the eye.
 Do not force the eyelid open.

-Avoid breathing fumes and immediately get the person to fresh air.
-Open doors and windows wide.
-If the person is not breathing, start artificial respiration.
+Immediately get the person to fresh air.
+Open doors and windows or turn on a fan in the area.